CONP-PCNO/conp-documentation/CONP_data_upload_users.md

-## Uploading data to CONP
+# Uploading data to CONP

-# 1. Obtain an account on the CONP sftp server
+## 1. Obtain an account on the CONP sftp server

-Contact CONP admins at <insert email address here>.
+Contact CONP admins via the [contact form](https://portal.conp.ca/contact_us) to request an account and specify details of your dataset(s).
 We will contact you with a username and initial password.

 Note that the default maximum space available for users is 50 GB.
 Hosting larger datasets is possible but requires special arrangement with CONP.

-# 2. Transfer your data to CONP
+## 2. Transfer your data to CONP

 Once you have obtained an account, you will be able to connect with the server from the command line: